ForEvolve/forevolve.github.io/_drafts/en/2021-03-14-learn-coding-with-dot-net-core-part-5.md

 1. `What is your first name?`
 1. `What is your last name?`

-Then, the program must greet that user, using the following format: `Greetings {first name} {last name}!`.
+Then, the program must greet that user using the following format: `Greetings {first name} {last name}!`.

 > **Example:** Assuming the user entered `Carl-Hugo` as the first name and `Marcotte` as the last name, the greeting message would read `Greetings Carl-Hugo Marcotte!`.

-Here are a few optional hints, if you feel stuck:
+Here are a few optional hints if you feel stuck:

 {%- capture hintContent -%}Ask the first question, read the input, then repeat the same process for the second question.{%- endcapture -%}
 {%- assign hintContent = hintContent | markdownify -%}